-Seatrails is ideal for groups and families looking for a cultural experience or unique adventure.
-You can custom design your walking holiday with Auriel to suit your requirements from a half day to a week-long guided walking holiday.
-So, the choice is yours.
+Seatrails guided tours and experiences are ideal for all ages, independent travellers, small or large groups, students and families looking for a cultural experience or unique adventure.
+You can also custom design your holiday in Sligo with Auriel to suit your requirements.

 Labby RockWe were so impressed with Auriel’s knowledge and enthusiasm on a trip to Labby Rock Portal Tomb that we booked a later walk to Carrowkeel.
 These sites are over 5,000 years old and Auriel brought them alive for us.
 This is worth going to Sligo for.